 - 6.1.
 Independent Members of the Committee will receive a sitting fee determined by the Board. - 6.2.
-Sitting fees will be reviewed and set by the Board within six (6) months of each periodic local government election. - 6.3.
-Professional fees will also be paid for the advice and attendance of the person primarily responsible for the internal audit function External Auditors, and legal and other professionals at the Committee Meetings. - 6.4.
+Sitting fees will be reviewed and set by the Board at the time of the preparation of the Annual Budget having consideration for the Remuneration Tribunal of South Australia's Determination for Local Government Elected Members and CEOs. . - 6.3.
+Professional fees may be paid for the advice and attendance of the person primarily responsible for the internal audit function External Auditors, and legal and other professionals at the Committee Meetings. - 6.4.
 There are no sitting fees for Board Members appointed to the Committee.